Actions on Inadvertent Entry to IMC

 Keeping yourself oriented in VFR flight is easy - you have a visual reference to a horizon outside the aircraft; therefore, your eyes can quickly work out which way is up.

-Even in a steep turn with some G applied, you still know which way is up.
+You still know which way is up, even in a steep turn with some G applied.
 But when you lose that horizon, 80% of your orientation goes with it.
 But that’s okay, your inner ear and seat of your pants will help…won’t they?

 Sadly, they can make it worse.
 A change in flight attitude could add some more G, making you think gravity is below you or you’re flying a loop when, in fact, you could actually be in a steep turn or spiral dive.